Skip to main content

 These values are found in the keys.go file as the module name.
 By default version is just the module name + "-1".

-# This will take a minute.
+# This will take a minute as it connects multiple

-ICT_RELAYER_EXEC $API_ADDR "localchain-1" "rly tx connect localchain-1_localchain-2 --src-port=nsibc --dst-port=nsibc --order=unordered --version=nsibc-1"
+local-ic interact localchain-1 relayer-exec "rly tx connect localchain-1_localchain-2 --src-port=nsibc --dst-port=nsibc --order=unordered --version=nsibc-1"

 # Running the channels command now shows 2 channels, one for `transfer`